TL;DR

 Run the pilot side by side with your current workflow.
 Track false positives, triage time, and incident-closure speed.
 If nothing improves, drop it.
 If the metrics improve, move to the next use case.
 Speed only helps when it is sustainable, and data keeps the hype in check.

-As trust grows and once the metrics back it, a platform like Sola allows you to plug an assistant into more tools and posture data, within minutes.
+As trust grows and once the metrics back it, a platform like Sola allows you to plug an assistant into more tools and posture data, from GitHub security posture to Okta access control, within minutes.
 Security analysts then see why an event matters and exactly what to do next, with no ten-tab scavenger hunt.

 Key takeaways: Early adoption of AI